-Line of Duty: All you need to know to get up to speed for series four - BBC News
+Line of Duty recap: Series one to four

-Line of Duty: All you need to know to get up to speed for series four
+Line of Duty: All you need to know to get up to speed for series five

-Line of Duty, the BBC's hit drama about police corruption, returns to our screens on Sunday.
+Line of Duty, BBC One's hit drama about police corruption, returns to our screens on Sunday 31 March, but if you haven't watched it before or need a reminder of the plot, look no further.

-The fourth series introduces Thandie Newton as DCI Roz Huntley, the latest officer to come under investigation by anti-corruption unit AC-12.
+The fifth series introduces Stephen Graham as John Corbett, aka "Balaclava Man", with Rochenda Sandall as his second-in-command.

 Written by Jed Mercurio, the series has earned a devoted following thanks to its shocking plot twists, edge-of-the-seat moments and starry ensemble.